emrahselli/crime_busters/README.md

 # crime_busters

-Group 3: Project Proposal

-Collect socioeconomic parameters such as unemployment rates, salary rates etc. and compare them with crime rates.
+We collected socioeconomic parameters such as unemployment rates, salary rates etc. and compare them with crime rates.

+We scraped the data from Chicago Police Department Website and Chicago Data Portal using python, then cleaned, merged and load the data into an SQL database.

-We will create a multilayer geo-map that will toggle between unemployment, poverty rates and crime statistics for the city of Chicago.
+We created a multilayer geo-map that will toggle between unemployment, poverty rates and crime statistics for the city of Chicago.

+We created interactive plotly bar and bubble charts.

-We will utilize Python API, HTML/CSS, JavaScript, postgress-SQL.
+We utilized Python API, HTML/CSS, JavaScript, postgres-SQL, GoogleMaps.

-Our project will be a combination of web scraping and Plotly and/or Leaflet with Mapbox.

-Our  project will include some level of user-driven interaction and will include a minimum of three views.